Infineon/mtb-example-psoc4-i2c-slave-callback/README.md

 ## Design and implementation

-This example demonstrates the operation of an I2C resource for PSoC&trade; 4 in the slave mode using callbacks.
+This example demonstrates the operation of an I2C resource for PSOC&trade; 4 in the slave mode using callbacks.
 The I2C slave is configured with a 3-byte write buffer, which can be accessed by the I2C master to write commands.
 In addition, a 3-byte read buffer is configured to read the status of the slave by the master.
 The BCP software is used as the I2C master.

 The first byte in the write buffer contains the start of packet (SoP) value, the next byte contains the LED’s TCPWM compare value, and the third byte is the end of packet (EoP) value.
 The slave updates the master’s read buffer with the status packet.
 The first byte of the status packet is SoP, the second byte contains the status where the value 0x00 means success and 0xFF means failure for the command data sent by the master, and the third byte in the read buffer is EoP.